So you’re a perisex binary allo cis gay who’s attracted to a nonbinary person. Congratulations, you’re a platypus.

 No. You need to ask first.

 Nonbinary people aren’t a monolith.
 Some nonbinary people feel affirmed by being included in lesbian attraction.
-Some nonbinary people, such as myself, would feel dysphoric being included in lesbian attraction.
+Some nonbinary people, such as myself at this time (maybe it’ll change someday; some people have ever-evolving thoughts about gender), would feel dysphoric being included in lesbian attraction.
 Some nonbinary people feel affirmed by being included in lesbian attraction some of the time, but may feel dysphoric by it at other times.

 Let’s try this on for size.
 Would you be allowed to declare if someone else is nonbinary or not?
 A complete stranger.
 You don’t know them at all, you’ve just decided to declare they’re nonbinary.
 No, you would not.
 Queer identity is self-ID, not others-ID.
 If a nonbinary person considers themselves included in lesbian and / or gay attraction (there are people who fall under both! and neither!), that is something they get to decide, not you.

 Alright, gays, get back here.
 Everyone’s participating now.

 Oh, no you’re attracted to an N-B who doesn’t feel included in your attraction pattern label!
 You need to stop being attracted to them immediately!!!

 Sure, if there’s transphobia or any other sort of bigotry inspiring your feelings, you need to address that—away from the people you’re bigoted against.
 But if you’re attracted to someone who doesn’t fit your attraction pattern label, that doesn’t mean you need to toss your feelings in the garbage.
 Your feelings are valid.
 Nonbinary people are very sexy, it’s only inevitable that you’ll find yourselves attracted to at least twenty of us per week.

 Mammals are animals that generally give birth to live young.
 That means they have babies instead of laying eggs.
 They also generally don’t produce venom.